Brand-New British Cheeses

 Brilliant new cheeses to try

 Four of Britain’s newest farmhouse and artisan cheeses.
 All recent creations by makers new to the artisan cheese industry, they are well-worth a try.
-Oozing soft goats’, supple Wensleydale-style, butter-rich ‘washed-rind’ and creamy sheep’s blue.
+Oozing soft goats’, supple and fresh Dales-style, butter-rich ‘washed-rind’, and creamy, yet delicate blue.

 Full details below.

 Sinodun Hill is one of Britain’s newest and most exciting goats’ cheeses.
 Made on the farm using their Anglo Nubian goats’ rich milk, this ‘lactic’ cheese has a mousse-like delicate texture and zippy fresh taste with herbaceous goaty finish.

 Yoredale (Old Roan).
 Unpasteurised cows’ milk.
 250g.

 In 1957 the single last farmer producing Wensleydale cheese in the Yorkshire Dales gave up.
 Over 50 years later in July 2019, third generation dairy farmers, Ben and Sam Spence re-started that tradition in the heart of Wensleydale.
 Using fresh milk from local cows, they make an old-fashioned Wensleydale cheese, not quite as crumbly as its modern relations, with a fresh, sharp yet light flavour and supple creamy texture.